n4kwon/ChessWithFriends/README.md

 # ♟ ChessWithFriends ♟
-This is my CS246 Final Project, which involved developing a chess application with heavy emphasis on <b>Object-Oriented Programming</b> concepts and design/software architectural patterns.
+This is my Object-Oriented programming course's Final Project, which involved developing a chess application with heavy emphasis on <b>Object-Oriented Programming</b> concepts and design/software architectural patterns.
 I received a 96% overall.

 ## Summary